sendgrid/stopwatch/README.md

 This package offers a a nice solution to take some measurements of the various states of your application.
 It is a non high-resolution timer that is designed to be fast giving you an accurate picture of how long your code paths are taking.

-It is inspired by Tim's `statepart` measurements code within Kamta.
+It is inspired by Tim Jenkins' `statepart` measurements code within Kamta.
 Currently this stopwatch package is not thread-safe, however a thread-safe version may be added in the future.

+I am not the original author.  @deckarep is.

 ### Usage